Post-Surgery Home Equipment Checklist (Hip & Knee Recovery)

 Used after graduating from walker, typically 4-8 weeks post-surgery.
 Only transition when cleared by physical therapist.

-Best Canes for SeniorsRecovery Safety Checklist
+Best Pill OrganizersRecovery Safety Checklist

 Follow these steps before discharge to create a safe recovery environment at home.